ElBi21/RustyJourney/README.md

 because of the formatting possibilities), so that each step is documented.

 This repo is based on the [Rust official book](https://doc.rust-lang.org/book).
 Go check it out if something is missing.
+The book can also be found in the `Book` folder.
+It's just a `PDF` version of the site, nothing fancy.
+Might be helpful if you want to study offline as well.

 ## Journey's journal